Connect with others who understand.

 Primary Biliary Cholangitis: Life Expectancy and Prognosis

-Primary biliary cholangitis (PBC), formerly called primary biliary cirrhosis, is a progressive liver disease.
+Primary biliary cholangitis (PBC), formerly called primary biliary cirrhosis, is a progressive liver disease that affects the liver’s bile ducts.
 If left untreated, it may cause liver failure.
-After receiving a PBC diagnosis, you’ll want to know how this condition may affect your life expectancy (how long you’re expected to live).
+After receiving a diagnosis of PBC, you’ll want to understand how this condition may progress and, ultimately, how it might affect your life expectancy (how long you’re expected to live).

 Your doctor may be able to predict your prognosis (outcome) by looking at several factors, including: